step-security-bot/fh-burgenland-bswe-cluster-applications/README.md

 ---

-## Kustomizations
+## Charts

 ### Group

-The `group` kustomization creates necessary infrastructure for one BSWE group.
+The `group` chart creates necessary infrastructure for one BSWE group.
 It is patched by an `ApplicationSet` defined in the `app-of-apps` application.

 It defines the following resources:

-- `Namespace`: the group's namespace
 - `ResourceQuota`s: the group's namespace quotas (CPU, memory, storage, pods, services, etc.)
 - `LimitRange`: the group's namespace limits (CPU, memory)
 - `Secret`: the group's GHCR credentials (synchronized with the reflector)
 - `AppProject`: the group's ArgoCD project
 - `Application`: the group's ArgoCD app-of-apps application referencing the BSWE private repository

----

-## Charts

 ### Cluster Access